Where to Buy

 GBM Assessment (Score: 8.5/10)

-Drawing on Céline's own experiences as a wounded veteran and itinerant doctor, Journey to the End of the Night exposed the brutality of war and colonialism with an unflinching honesty that scandalized and thrilled the French literary establishment.
-The author's subsequent embrace of virulent antisemitism and collaboration with the Nazi regime has made him one of the most morally troubling figures in modern letters, though the novel's literary importance remains undeniable.
+Drawing on Céline's own experiences as a wounded veteran and itinerant doctor, Journey to the End of the Night exposed the brutality of war and colonialism with an candid honesty that scandalized and thrilled the French literary establishment.
+The author's subsequent embrace of virulent antisemitism and collaboration with the Nazi regime has made him a morally troubling figures in modern letters, though the novel's literary importance remains undeniable.

 Depression-Era Literature, 1931-1932